-Register and style definition: Informal register and style - examples of informal style include colloquial, conversational language which students would use with friends.
-It also requires use of the informal structure when using, for example, verbs and possessive adjectives.
+Register and style definition: informal register and style - examples of informal style include colloquial, conversational language that students would use with friends.
+It also requires use of the informal structure when using, for example, verbs, personal pronouns and possessive adjectives.